-In Part One of A Dating Guide to Automotive Digital Advertising we’ve covered the automotive and digital landscape.
+In Part One of A Dating Guide to Automotive Digital Marketing we’ve covered the automotive and digital landscape.
 Part Two will unveil challenges and some ideas on how to approach them.

 So far, the dating has been going well.
 You’ve attracted some interesting prospects and gone on a few dates.
 You think there could be something there, you know?
 Now, how do you seal the deal?
 What do you say, and how, and when?
 And then how do you keep the relationship going strong.
 You can’t let up once you meet your soulmate.

-When is the Best Time to Talk to Him/Her and How Do I Do It?
+When is the Best Time to Talk to Him/Her?

 There are four key moments, which could be broken down even further, that car buyers experience during their buying process.
 Understanding these moments can help improve the accuracy your automotive digital advertising efforts